ZealanL/RLGymPPO_CPP/README.md

 # RLGymPPO_CPP
 A lightning-fast C++ implementation of [RLGym-PPO](https://github.com/AechPro/rlgym-ppo)

-## WORK IN PROGRESS
-This library is still a work in progress and is missing some features that RLGym-PPO has.

 ## Speed
 Results will vary depending on hardware, but it **should be substantially faster for everyone**.